Wandering the Widdringtonia wallichii

 CEDAR PLANTATION TRAIL

-Seldom can one hike in the mountains that rim Africa's southern tip through cool dappled light and the rustlings of indigenous foliage.
+Seldom can one hike in the mountains that rim Africa's southern tip through cool dappled light and canopy rustlings of indigenous foliage.
 Apart from in verdant kloofs and gorges, the Cape Fold soil is not tree-friendly terrain.
 The outlier is the Cederberg.
 Only just.

 Local Cedars on the edge of extinction.